-- 4.11.1 On receiving the PCN from the GMC, the LMC must: - (a) validate that a confirmed and active PN for that Port Request ID exists in its systems; and - (b) confirm that the MSN is still connected to the Network of the LMC. - 4.11.2 On successful validation of the PCN by the LMC in accordance with clause 4.11.1, the LMC must send a PCN Confirmation to the GMC within 5 minutes of receipt of the PCN. - 4.11.3 The GMC must transit the PCN Confirmation to the GCSP within one minute of receipt of the PCN Confirmation.
+- 4.11.1 On receiving the PCN from the GMC, the LMC must: - (a) validate that a confirmed and active PN for that Port Request ID exists in its systems; and - (b) confirm that the MSN is still connected to the Network of the LMC. - 4.11.2 On successful validation of the PCN by the LMC in accordance with clause 4.11.1, the LMC must send a PCN Confirmation to the GMC within five minutes of receipt of the PCN. - 4.11.3 The GMC must transit the PCN Confirmation to the GCSP within one minute of receipt of the PCN Confirmation.

-processes will prohibit a transfer occurring between CSPs connected to its network when there is a confirmed and active PN recorded against the MSN.
+NOTE: The LMC must ensure that its customer transfer processes will prohibit a transfer occurring between CSPs connected to its network when there is a confirmed and active PN recorded against the MSN.

-- 4.11.4 If validation of the PCN by the LMC in accordance with clause 4.11.1(a), is unsuccessful the LMC must send a PCN Rejection to the GMC within 5 minutes of receipt of the PCN. - 4.11.5 The GMC must transit the PCN Rejection to the GCSP within one minute of receipt of the PCN Rejection. - 4.11.6 If validation of the PCN by the LMC is unsuccessful in accordance with clause 4.11.1(b), the LMC must forward the PCN to the LCSP within 5 minutes of receipt of the PCN.
+4.11.4 If validation of the PCN by the LMC in accordance with clause 4.11.1(a), is unsuccessful the LMC must send a PCN Rejection to the GMC within five minutes of receipt of the PCN.

+- 4.11.5 The GMC must transit the PCN Rejection to the GCSP within one minute of receipt of the PCN Rejection. - 4.11.6 If validation of the PCN by the LMC is unsuccessful in accordance with clause 4.11.1(b), the LMC must forward the PCN to the LCSP within five minutes of receipt of the PCN.